JorgeGCoelho/gospal/README.md

     send ch
 ```

-This is a research prototype and does not cover all features of Go.
+**This is a research prototype and does not cover all features of Go**.
 Please report errors with a small fragment of sample code and what you
 expect to see, however, noting that it might not be possible to infer the
 types soundly due to the limitations of static analysis.